Notice and clarification of policy.

 The regulations at 20 CFR 655.122(h) establish that the minimum daily travel subsistence expense, for which a worker is entitled to reimbursement, is equivalent to the employer's daily charge for three meals or, if the employer makes no charge, the amount permitted under 20 CFR 655.122(g).

-The Department also wishes to restate its policy on lodging during travel to and from the worksite.
+The Department notes that the regulation has consistently used the term “subsistence” which includes both meals and lodging during travel to and from the worksite.
 An employer is responsible for providing, paying in advance, or reimbursing a worker for the reasonable costs of transportation and daily subsistence between the employer's worksite and the place from which the worker comes to work for the employer, if the worker completes 50 percent of the work contract period, and upon the worker completing the contract, return costs.
 In those instances where a worker must travel to obtain a visa so that the worker may enter the U.S. to come to work for the employer, the employer must pay for the transportation and daily subsistence costs of that part of the travel as well.
-The Department has traditionally interpreted the regulation to require the employer to assume responsibility for the reasonable costs associated with the worker's travel, including transportation, food, and, in those instances where it is necessary, lodging.
+The Department interprets the regulation to require the employer to assume responsibility for the reasonable costs associated with the worker's travel, including transportation, food, and, in those instances where it is necessary, lodging.
 If not provided by the employer, the amount an employer must pay for transportation and, where required, lodging must be no less than (and is not required to be more than) the most economical and reasonable costs.
 The employer is responsible for those costs necessary for the worker to travel to the worksite if the worker completes 50 percent of the work contract period, but is not responsible for unauthorized detours, and if the worker completes the contract, return transportation and subsistence costs, including lodging costs where necessary.
 This policy applies equally to instances where the worker is traveling within the U.S. to the employer's worksite.
 For further information on when the employer is responsible for lodging costs, see the FAQ on travel costs at the OFLC Web site at http://www.foreignlaborcert.doleta.gov/.

 Assistant Secretary, Employment and Training Administration.